Patrick-Y21/Real-Time-Embedded-Programming/README.md

 After the connection is completed, use the command to compile and execute

-g++ -std=c++17 -o test /home/pi/main.cpp Delay.cpp DHT11.cpp Key.cpp BYJ.cpp -lgpiodcxx // (already compiled, you can ignore and execute test directly)
+g++ -std=c++17 -o test /home/pi/main.cpp Delay.cpp DHT11.cpp Key.cpp  -lgpiodcxx // (already compiled, you can ignore and execute test directly)

 ./test //Execute command